rsksmart/bips/BIP-R10.md

 * secondary_chain_id is blob that identifies the secondary chain.
 * tx_hash_prefix is the transaction ID (double SHA256 hash) or a prefix of the transaction ID for the transaction that is proposed (in the secondary chain) to spend the locked bitcoins.
-* tx_hash_pre is the single SHA256 pre_image of the tx_hash_prefix.
-If the pre_image has already been shown in a previous ack (when the candidate is created), this field should be left out.
+* tx_hash_preimage is the single SHA256 pre-image of the tx_hash_prefix.
+If the pre-image has already been shown in a previous ack (when the candidate is created), this field should be left out.
 This is for preventing miners easily creating proposals that match another proposal prefix.
+If the pre-image is given, then the tx_hash_prefix must be empty.
+Nodes must compute the SHA256 hash of tx_hash_prefix to obtain tx_hash.
+This saves space in the coinbase.

-Note that the miner that acks a transaction have "pays" an amount in fees because of the block space consumed by the proposal (e.g. approximately 70 additional bytes for a new proposal, but can be as low as a 10 bytes).
+Note that the miner that acks a transaction "pays" an amount in fees because of the block space consumed by the proposal (e.g. approximately 33 additional bytes for a new proposal, but can be as low as a 10 bytes).
 However, this is low and can be ignored.
 By not including an ack for a proposal for a secondary_chain_id means that proposal gets a negative ack.

 Example 1